 The term for all Working Group officers ends at the close of the first plenary session of each even numbered year.
 Elected officers maintain their offices until the next election opportunity unless they resign, are removed for cause, or are unable to serve for another reason.

-The Sponsor shall confirm the election of the Chair and Vice-Chair(s).
+The Standards Committee shall hold a vote to confirm the election of the Chair and Vice-Chair(s).
 If the confirmation fails, any existing appointments will stand, and the Working Group will hold another election at the next plenary session.
-The Sponsor may make a temporary appointment per 3.2 as necessary.
+The Standards Committee may make a temporary appointment per 3.2 as necessary.

-Unless otherwise restricted by these P&P individuals may be confirmed for a subsequent term if reappointed or re-elected to the position.
+otherwise restricted by these P&P individuals may be confirmed for a subsequent term if reappointed or re-elected to the position.
 Officers appointed and confirmed maintain their appointments until the next appointment opportunity unless they resign or are removed for cause.

 3.2 Temporary Appointments to Vacancies